13 Signs Your Shopify Store Needs a Redesign

 Signs of Poor Navigation:

-• Too Many Choices: When your main menu appears overcrowded or complicated, customers may be confused even before they begin to search.
+• Too Many Choices: If your website menu is overcrowded (similar to the example above) or complicated, it may confuse your customers even before they begin to browse.

 • No Voice Search Capability: We live in the world of Siri, Alexa, and Google Assistant.
 With more than 60% of e-commerce transactions happening on mobile devices, without a voice search option, you might be missing opportunities to serve tech-savvy shoppers.